relhamdi/savemgr/README.md

 savemgr restore <slug> <timestamp> --dry-run
 ```

+**Restore behavior:**

+- The destination directory is **wiped before copying**, so the restored state is identical to what was saved — no leftover files from a later session survive.
+- Before wiping, SaveMGR automatically creates an **autosave** snapshot of the current state, so nothing is lost.
+- If a destination path does not exist (e.g. game not yet installed), no autosave is created for that path.
+A warning is displayed and a confirmation is required before proceeding.

-> **Important:** Before any restore, savemgr automatically creates an autosave snapshot of the current state.
-These snapshots are named `YYYYMMDD_HHMMSS-{platform}_autosave` and are listed alongside manual snapshots.
+> Note: Autosave snapshots are named `YYYYMMDD_HHMMSS-{platform}_autosave` and appear in `save list` alongside manual snapshots.

 ### `save` — manage snapshots